bgriffen/ezpubmed/README.md

 p.papers     # pandas dataframe holding title, abstract etc.
 ```

-### Interact with DB via peewee
+### Customized queries via peewee

 If the basic queries (`load_year` etc.) are not sufficient, various manipulations can be found [here](https://docs.peewee-orm.com/en/latest/peewee/querying.html#filtering-records).
-For example you might want all the papers from February:
+These can be done directly on the database (`dbase`).
+An example you might want all the papers from February:

 ```python
 import pubmedpandas as pp